chadlavi/react-highlighter-ts/README.md

 ### Migrating from `react-highlighter`
-You should be able to migrate directly from `react-highlighter` to `react-highlighter-ts` without any changes in your source code.
-All you'll need to do is adjust your imports to point to this library.
+You should be able to migrate directly from `react-highlighter` to `react-highlighter-ts` without any changes in your source code besides adjusting your imports.

 ## Contributing
 See something amiss?
 Please open a PR.